 You will also know Mercy by the accomplished professionals you meet who have graduated from here—women and men who are leaders in their chosen professions, be it education, business, the arts, professional sports or civic life, and who are committed to making a difference.

-Mercy College is a four-year, private institution founded by the Sisters of Mercy as a junior college in 1950.
-Mercy College became a four-year college offering programs leading to the baccalaureate degree in 1961.
-Mercy College is Middle States accredited, an Hispanic-serving institution, and is designated as a Department of Veteran Affairs “Yellow-Ribbon” school.
+Mercy College is a four-year private institution founded by the Sisters of Mercy as a junior college in 1950 and it became a four-year college in 1961.

 A Transformative Educational Experience

 Mercy challenges each of its undergraduate and graduate students to exceed their personal and intellectual expectations.
 Mercy's graduates demonstrate success and confidence across professional and vocational spectrums, and the impact they have in their communities or around the globe is testament to an empowering educational experience.